-While much of the world has changed in 2020, lawmakers’ and regulators’ focus on data privacy and cybersecurity has not.
-Tough new laws and regulations have been enacted, or taken effect, across the globe.
-In Latin America, the Brazilian General Data Protection Law (LGPD) recently became operative after a number of delays, though penalties and sanctions for noncompliance will not be enforced until August 2021.
-The new Panamanian Law No. 81, which will take effect in 2021, and draft legislation in Argentina, Bolivia and Chile also are powerful examples of this trend.
+Lawmakers’ and regulators’ focus on data privacy and cybersecurity continues to intensify across the globe.
+In Latin America, penalties and sanctions for non-compliance with the Brazilian General Data Protection Law (LGPD) became enforceable from August 2021.
+The new Panamanian Law No. 81 came into effect in 2021, and draft laws in Argentina, Bolivia and Chile also are powerful examples of this trend.

 These data privacy requirements go hand in hand with escalating requirements on data security.
 Under the laws of many jurisdictions, corporate cybersecurity programmes must now be at a certain level of substantive adequacy – often defined as ‘reasonable’ or ‘appropriate’ security.
 These mandates generally apply both to personal data and to other important corporate data, such as intellectual property and financial information.
 Companies are also increasingly required to disclose breaches of data security to regulators, affected individuals, counterparties and others.

 As the way business is conducted changes in response to the covid-19 pandemic, the cyber risks companies face – and what would be considered reasonable security to protect against those risks – are also evolving.
 For example, what was reasonable when many sensitive meetings were face-to-face may not be reasonable now that almost all communication is remote.
 Companies’ increasing reliance on work-from-home technology also creates new opportunities for hackers, who have found remote workers often make easier targets for phishing.